fontforge/designwithfontforge.com/en-US/Designing_Devanagari_Typefaces.md

 ## Useful Resources

+### Article: Designing a Devanāgarī text font for newspaper use

+Yashodeep Gholap, an independent type designer and calligrapher from India, wrote [Designing a Devanāgarī text font for newspaper use  (PDF)](http://www.typoday.in/2012/spk_papers/yashodeep-gholap-typographyday2012.pdf)

 ### Lohit2 Devanagari

 Lohit2 Devanagari can be used as a base for new OFL fonts by using its Glyph List and OpenType Layout code.
 It is available as [original FontForge sources](https://github.com/pravins/lohit2/tree/master/devanagari) or as a [UFO zip download](https://github.com/frank-trampe/lohit2/archive/master.zip)